Screenshot from 2023-05-19 16-54-20.png

 Community Ecology, Biodiversity, & Complex Networks

-We’re located at the People & Nature Lab at University College London’s East Campus, part of the Centre for Biodiversity and Environment Research (CBER) within the Department of Genetics, Evolution and Environment.
+We’re located at the People & Nature Lab at UCL’s East Campus, part of the Centre for Biodiversity and Environment Research (CBER) within the Department of Genetics, Evolution, and Environment.

 Dr. Daniel Maynard